vancouveriww/vancouveriww.github.io/_events/test-event.md

 ---
 ![](/assets/uploads/event.jpg)

-Join the IWW NYC GMB on the second Tuesday of each month to learn more about how you can get involved in working class struggles throughout NYC!
+Join the IWW NYC GMB <strong>on</strong> the second Tuesday of each month to learn more about how you can get involved in working class struggles throughout NYC!

 \n